kip-dk/angular-xrm-webresource/README.md

     return "http://localhost:4200";
 }
 ```
+http://localhost:4200 is the default url for angular cli ```ng server```

-Finally, and here come the drawback, Dynamic 365 web application is deployed under IIS, but it is not setup to support basic authentication.
+Finally, and here come the drawback, Dynamics 365 web application is deployed under IIS, but the setup does not support basic authentication.
 I changed that setting to enabled, as shown below:

 ![Output from Deploy.exe](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/enable-basic-authentication.png)

-Now you can run your angular application with ng serve, having all your request routed through the ng server, and parsed on the requests to your CRM server that will respond correctly
+Now I can run my angular application with ng serve, having all the api requests routed through the ng serve, and parsed on to the Dynamics 365 server that will respond correctly

 Open a command prompt and navigate to your angular application folder (Demo)